 - Make your four master lists: donors to retain, regain, recruit, and non-donors—these lists correlate with your scorecarding numbers.

 - Select the 100-200 people you’ll invest a disproportionate amount of time, energy, and focus into (face-to-face, ideally).
-You only have so much energy, time, and staff.
-And you can only really do extraordinary work and grow significant giving with 100-200 prospects at a time.
+You only have a limited amount of energy, time, and staff.
+And you can only really do extraordinary work and grow significant, giving with 100-200 prospects at a time.
 Prioritize these people at the beginning of the year using the four master lists to ensure you intentionally invest time in the right places.

-- Make sure everyone on your team, even if it’s just you, has a selected prospect list to shepherd and a defined follow-up list (people they’ve already met with or talked to).
-Get other team members involved and make sure each of them have a follow-up list.
+- Ensure that everyone on your team, including yourself, has a selected prospect list to shepherd and a defined follow-up list (comprising people they’ve already met with or spoken to).
+Get other team members involved and ensure each of them has a follow-up list.

 You know your numbers.
 You’ve updated your message accordingly.
 You’ve spent some time organizing your donor lists.
 Next, it’s finally time to turn to your calendar.